 It took me an embarrassingly long time to realize this.
 We tend not to think of meals as reinforcement for a behavior.
 (At our peril!)
 I was thinking of the treats I gave the dogs on the mats as solely reinforcing mat behavior.
 And kind of vaguely thinking of their meal as a final reinforcer for that behavior.
 However, what was the meal reinforcing even more strongly?
 Leaving the mat to go to the usual eating area.
 (If that isn’t a good argument for treating richly in position, I don’t know what is!)

 Changing Locations and Reinforcement History

 But then I changed things up on Zani and Clara.
 In mid-October of this year (2017), Zani had a spell of intervertebral disc disease.
-As she was recovering from her painful condition, it was not appropriate for her to be eating out of her usual food toys (either a Kong Wobbler or the saucer-shaped Nina Ottosson dog treat maze).
+It was not safe for her to be eating out of her usual food toys (either a Kong Wobbler or the saucer-shaped Nina Ottosson dog treat maze).
 Too much movement.
 But I didn’t want to switch to a plain bowl because my dogs don’t think they have eaten when they have a meal out of a bowl.
 I settled for the snuffle mat.
 I wanted to make it easy and comfortable by elevating it.
-The perfect place was the den, where there are some steps.
+The steps in my den were perfect for that.
 So I switched Zani to the den.
 And to prevent traffic jams, I moved Clara all the way to the front room.

 So here is the question: How long did it take Clara and Zani to learn their new meal locations?
 When did they start running to the new spots (after breaking their stays)?